-The first step in checking out the gas-fired furnace is to test the gas supply piping to the unit for tightness and purge the system of air using methods outlined in the latest edition of the National Fuel Gas Code ANSI Z223.1.
+The first step in checking out the gas-fired furnace is to test the gas supply piping to the unit for tightness and purge the system of air using methods outlined in the latest edition of the national code.
 Verify that the disconnect switch is in the "OFF" position.
 A soapy water solution should be used to check for gas leaks.
 Since the unit is subject to considerable jarring during shipment, it is extremely important that all gas connections and joints be tested for tightness.
 Gas piping downstream from the unit inlet should be checked for leaks during the subsequent sequence check.